Siege of Tyre (1111–1112): Siege

 While Baldwin continued the siege, a Byzantine embassy arrived with 12 vessels.
 The Byzantines, having good relations with the Fatimids, refused to attack without compensation.
 Hence, the Byzantines proposed an alliance against Tancred to recover their cities lost to him.
 Since both parties were not able to reach a compromise, the Byzantines did not supply the attackers with provisions.

-Albert of Aix recounted that a knight named Reinfrid, bribed with a thousand bezants to escort Tyrian nobles carrying gifts to Damascus, reported to Baldwin who ordered his forces to ambush and seize the convoy.
+Albert of Aix recounts that a knight named Reinfrid, bribed with a thousand bezants to escort Tyrian nobles carrying gifts to Damascus, reported to Baldwin who ordered his forces to ambush and seize the convoy.
 In another account, Toghtekin had sent a carrier pigeon to establish contact with Tyre, but it was intercepted by an Arab in the service of the Crusaders.
 The message was delivered to Baldwin, who ordered some men to disguise themselves and meet the delegation from Damascus.
 Ultimately, the disguised men captured the delegation, leading to their execution.
-Afterwards, the city defenders responded with a bold charge against the Crusader camp but were repelled, and two hundred knights including William of Wanges entered Tyre, but they were captured and killed.
+Afterwards, the city defenders responded with a bold charge against the Crusader camp but were repelled, and 200 knights including William of Wanges entered Tyre, but they were captured and killed.
 However, the Tyrians managed to burn the siege engines using pitch, sulfur, wax, and fat, mixed together with tow to a big tree, then burning it and letting it fall onto the wooden siege engines.

-Nevertheless, Toghtekin then advanced on Tyre with 20,000 cavalry, defeating a Crusader detachment of 700 men-at-arms and 60 cavalry who were gathering supplies.
-As a result, Baldwin lifted the siege and withdrew to Acre on April 10, 1112, after losing around 2,000 men.
+Toghtekin advanced on Tyre with 20,000 cavalry, defeating a Crusader detachment of 700 men-at-arms and 60 cavalry who were gathering supplies.
+As a result, Baldwin lifted the siege and withdrew to Acre on 10 April 1112 after losing around 2,000 men.
 However, the Crusaders retained control of most nearby villages.